conduktor/conduktor-docs/docs/platform/get-started/configuration/introduction.md

 ## Environment override

-Since Conduktor `1.2.0`, input configuration fields can also be provided using environment variables.
+Input configuration fields can also be provided using environment variables.

 For more information, see [Environment Variables](../env-variables/).